CIEE Prague: Central European Studies

 Qualified students choose from several pre-screened internship positions with local, mostly non-governmental organizations, which may be involved in education, film, organization of international political conferences, local and global human rights issues, and library and administrative work in the field of economics.
 Students record their experiences in a journal, which is evaluated weekly during the internship, and complete a final research paper.
 Evaluation is by assigned CIEE faculty, the internship supervisor and the Resident Director.
 Pre-approval must be obtained from the Resident Director and the student’s home institution.

 Students are expected to take a minimum of two courses at CU or FAMU.
 All students are required to enroll in an appropriate level Czech language course.
-The required intensive (“fast track”) Czech language course fulfills Haverford’s language requirement.
+The Beginning Czech Language I course will fulfill the language requirement.
+The “fast track” option will NOT fulfill the language requirement.

 Art History, Anthropology, Central European Area Studies, Cinema, Communications, Cultural Studies, Economics, Environmental Studies, Gender Studies, History, International Relations, Literature, Philosophy, Political Science, Psychology, Religion, and Theater.